ptaylor-edgeai/ptaylor-edgeai.github.io/_pages/about.md

 learning, and ultra-constrained hardware.

 My current research focuses on **RAD-FL** (Resource-Aware Decentralised Federated Learning), a framework implemented in Swift and deployed on Raspberry Pi Zero 2 W clusters.
-I am investigating empirical resource characterisation of federated machine unlearning on sub-watt edge hardware — work targeting the *IEEE Transactions on Network Science and Engineering* special issue on Federated Machine Learning and Unlearning for Privacy-Preserving Networked Intelligence.
+I am also investigating empirical resource characterisation of federated machine unlearning on sub-watt edge hardware.

 This research is grounded in four decades of industry experience across IT consulting and enterprise systems architecture, with clients spanning financial services, automotive, and